ryanmio/AI-Ethics-and-Policy/README.md

 ## **Test 3: Degree of AI Autonomy and Narrative Control**

 This test assesses the degree of AI autonomy, especially regarding content distribution.
 In the context of a political fundraising campaign, each piece of communication - be it an email, text, or ad - forms a part of a larger narrative, like chapters in a book.
 Together, these chapters construct the complete campaign narrative, each contributing to the overall message.
 If an AI tool independently determines the sequence, timing, and recipient of these communications, it effectively contributes to shaping the narrative.
 Therefore, if the AI tool operates without substantial human influence in these decisions, the content should be considered AI-authored.
 If a human is making these key decisions, even based on AI-provided data, it passes the test.

+---

+# Contributing
+I welcome contributions to this policy.
+If you have suggestions for improvements or additions, please follow these steps:

+1. Fork this repository.
+2. Create a new branch in your forked repository.
+3. Make your changes in the new branch.
+4. Submit a pull request detailing the changes you've made.

+# License
+This policy is released under the MIT License.
+You are free to use, modify, and distribute this policy, provided that you include the original copyright notice and disclaimers.